Beit Hanoun: Gaza war (2023–present)

 Israeli forces advanced on the city on 27 October 2023.
-By 12 November, the IDF advanced beyond the city, however, they continued to be attacked behind the frontlines due to a maintained presence of Saraya al-Quds and Al-Qassam militants.
+By 12 November, the IDF advanced beyond the city, however, they continued to be attacked behind the frontlines due to a maintained presence of al-Quds and Al-Qassam militants.
 As a result of massive bombardment campaigns and the ground invasion, Beit Hanoun was believed to be entirely depopulated and destroyed, with destruction so extensive that it has been described as "no longer existing".
 On 18 December 2023, it was reported that Israeli forces had full control over Beit Hanoun and had destroyed Hamas’ Beit Hanoun Battalion.

 However, local media claimed that on 24 December, Israeli forces left Beit Hanoun due to remaining Palestinian fighting in the city.
 IDF withdrawal was not confirmed by independent media.
 Civilians were seen tearing down Israeli flags that were flown in the city in late December.

 On 6 February 2024 it was reported that the IDF was again operating in Beit Hanoun and that troops had identified "four terrorist operatives trying to set up observation infrastructure in an attempt to restore intelligence-gathering capabilities" in Beit Hanoun and had launched a strike against them.

 On 31 May 2024, the IDF once more ended up withdrawing from Beit Hanoun following a 20-day operation that marked the end of the Battle of Jabalia.

 Beit Hanoun was one of the three cities attacked by Israel during its siege of North Gaza, which lasted from October 2024 to January 2025.
 In January, during the 2025 Gaza war ceasefire, some families returned to Beit Hanoun to attempt to salvage their homes, many of which had been destroyed or damaged in the war.

 On 7 July 2025, the Israeli defense minister, Israel Katz, posted an aerial photograph showing Beit Hanoun and other areas in North Gaza, declaring that the area had been "level[ed] to the ground."
 That same day, there was a Hamas attack on IDF forces; five IDF soldiers were killed and were wounded.
 On 8 July 2025, the Israeli military had surrounded the Beit Hanoun area "from all directions," with forces of the Netzah Yehuda Battalion and the 646th Reserve Paratroopers Brigade, and was attempting to exert full control over the area that they had failed to capture during prior clashes in the city.
 On 31 July, the Israeli military once again attacked Beit Hanoun.
 Colonel Netanel Shamaka asserted that Hamas members were still using tunnels in the city, and that the IDF's goal for this fifth offensive was to destroy the remainder of the tunnels.
 He also stated that "maybe 10 buildings" would remain afterward, because they were civilian buildings and did not contain tunnel entrances.
 In September 2025 it was reported that the last remaining buildings in Beit Hanoun had been destroyed.